Zone 3 Training + Avoiding The Grey Zone of Junk Miles

 A person running trail.

-Tempo runs and threshold workouts span Zones 3 and 4, and these workouts have important training benefits.
+Tempo runs and threshold training sessions span Zones 3 and 4, and these types of workouts have important training benefits.

 The metabolic changeover that occurs at this physiological point is associated with a rapid increase in fatigue and a sensation of heavy, tired, burning legs.

-Therefore, from a physiological standpoint, tempo runs, and threshold intervals improve your ability to produce energy aerobically at higher intensities and to clear acidic metabolic waste products as quickly as they are being produced so that you do not experience an appreciable decrease in pH, an acidic environment that causes a significant decrease in performance.
+Therefore, from a physiological standpoint, tempo runs improve your ability to produce energy aerobically, at higher intensities, and to clear acidic metabolic waste products as quickly as they are being produced so that you do not experience an appreciable decrease in pH, an acidic environment that causes a significant decrease in performance.

 Although the lactate threshold can occur a bit higher (in Zone 4) for fit, conditioned runners, it often occurs in Zone 3 for beginners and less trained runners.